Summer Curb Appeal Ideas

 If you have a traditional gray front porch or some other generic concrete color, consider adding a coat of paint to the porch.
 This can really make your home stand out from the other properties on your market.
 If you are the do-it-yourself type of person, you could handle this task along with the front door and the trim work.
 Just be sure to take necessary precautions around the paint fumes as explained on the paint can.

 Replace the Mailbox

 If you have an older mailbox, consider replacing it with a newer model.
-Lots of options are available ranging from artistic plastic to vintage wood to detailed iron work.
-Pick something that matches the theme and look of your home and will also look nice with the neighborhood.
+Lots of options are available ranging from artistic plastic to vintage wood to detailed ironwork.
+Pick something that matches the theme and look of your home and will also look nice in the neighborhood.

 Obviously, if you live in a neighborhood that is subject to a Home Owner’s Association, you will need to check their rules first before changing the mailbox.